Shilpa3107/HospiTrackWeb/README.md

 ### Acknowledgments
 - Leaflet.js for powerful open-source mapping
--Firebase for real-time database support
+- Firebase for real-time database support
--React for the modern component-based frontend
+- React for the modern component-based frontend

 ### Future Improvements
 - Admin panel for hospital staff to update bed availability